hasura/graphql-engine/rfcs/lsp-rename-symbol.md

 ## Motivation

+Say a user wants to rename a `DataConnectorLink`.
+Currently they will have to go through every `Model`, `ObjectType`, etc where the `DataConnectorLink` name is referred and do a lot of find and replace.
+We can make use of Rename Symbol operation in the VSCode extension for such use cases, which should find-and-replace all instances of the given `DataConnectorLink` intelligently.

 The rename symbol operation is a fundamental feature in code editors like Visual Studio Code (VSCode).
-To enhance user experience and productivity, it's crucial to support this operation seamlessly within VSCode extensions that adhere to the Language Server Protocol (LSP).
+To enhance user experience and productivity, it's crucial to support this operation seamlessly within Hasura VSCode extension.
 This RFC proposes the necessary additions and modifications to achieve this functionality.

 ## Goals